CrambitHazard/OrbitSim/README.md

 ## Troubleshooting

+- PowerShell says "python is not recognized":
+  - Close and reopen PowerShell after installing Python, or reboot.
+  - Make sure you checked "Add Python to PATH" during installation.
+  - Try running `py -3 --version` (Windows Python launcher) or `python3 --version`.
+- Activation policy error when enabling the virtual environment:
+  - Run PowerShell as Administrator and execute: `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`
-- Edit panel not applying: Ensure you click "Apply Body Edits" after changes.
-The panel now avoids overwriting while typing and updates only when selection changes.
+- Edit panel not applying:
+  - Click "Apply Body Edits" after changes.
+The panel avoids overwriting while typing and updates only when selection changes.
-- Simulation too slow or fast: Adjust Speed slider (time scale) and Softening.
+- Simulation too slow or fast:
+  - Adjust Speed slider (time scale) and Softening.
 Trails and velocity vectors can impact performance.
-- Bodies flying apart in 3‑body: Use the provided Figure‑eight or Lagrange templates, or compute initial velocities carefully.
+- Bodies flying apart in 3‑body:
+  - Use the Figure‑eight or Lagrange templates, or compute initial velocities carefully.
+- Nothing visible:
-- Nothing visible: Use Auto‑fit Camera and ensure bodies are added; Empty custom starts blank by design.
+  - Use Auto‑fit Camera and ensure bodies are added; Empty custom starts blank by design.

 ## Roadmap / Ideas